Skip to contents

 Example 5: Duplicate region-product price pairs defaults

 By default, estim_cpd() aggregates the price quotes up to region-product pairs using unweighted means whenever there are duplicate region-product pairs found in data and no weights provided.
-This is identical to the bahaviour of cpd() in pricelevels
+This is identical to the behaviour of cpd() in pricelevels .

 ) |>